chen-yingfa/chen-yingfa.github.io/source/_posts/llm-safety-and-ethics.md

 ### Exaggerated Safety

-- XSTEST: A Test Suite for Identifying Exaggerated Safety Behaviours in Large Language Models*
+- XSTEST: A Test Suite for Identifying Exaggerated Safety Behaviours in Large Language Models ⭐️
-- Safety-Tuned LLaMAs: Lessons From Improving the Safety of Large Language Models that Follow Instructions*
+- Safety-Tuned LLaMAs: Lessons From Improving the Safety of Large Language Models that Follow Instructions ⭐️

 ## Alignment Methods